rizumiya/Minicollections/README.md

 # Minicollections
-a collection of lightweight applications that cater to everyday needs.
+a collection of lightweight applications that cater to everyday needs (well not really..).

 ## Requirements

-currently nothing
+> customtkinter
+> pillow
+> requests
+> threading